-Press EXIT to return to the screen displayed in step 1.
+Press [EXIT] to return to the screen displayed in step 1.

-■ Optimizing the Storage Memory
+■ Optimizing the Storage Memory or SD Card Memory

-Storage memory can become fragmented after many store and load operations.
+Storage memory or SD card memory can become fragmented after many store and load operations.
 Fragmentation can cause blocks of memory to become unavailable for data storage.
-Because of this, you should periodically perform the storage memory optimization procedure, which rearranges the data in the storage memory and makes memory usage more economical.
+Because of this, you should periodically perform the storage memory or SD card optimization procedure, which rearranges the data in the storage memory or SD card and makes memory usage more economical.

-• To optimize the storage memory
+To optimize the storage memory